 13 minute walk from the Sky Garden

 Tower Bridge is one of the biggest and most beautiful tourist attractions in London.
-It’s grand structure is absolutely magnificent.
+Its grand structure is absolutely magnificent so its one of the best places near the Sky Garden to visit.
 If you stick around long enough, you’ll see them raise the bridge for large vessels to pass through.
 You can check the times for this on their website here.

 If you’re feeling a little peckish on your walk alongside the river, I’d recommend you stop off for lunch at Coppa, a beautiful restaurant that usually has some sort of cool pods for outdoor eating.
 In the winter they have igloos, in the summer they have beautiful summer houses with

 10 minute walk from the Sky Garden

 The Tower of London famously houses the Crown jewels but up until 1952 it was actually a prison.
 Today it’s a tourist attraction and you can wander around inside, taking in this medieval castle.
 It’s also a UNESCO world heritage site so it’s well worth putting on your list of things to do in London.